theArjun/java-notes/array/README.md

 ## Advantages
 - We can represent huge number of value using single variable.
 So, that readability of code will be improved.
+- Multiple data items of same data type can be accessed using single name.
+- Arrays can be used to implement matrices.
+- Data structure like queue , linked list can be accessed using arrays.

 ## Downpoints
 - Fixed in size
+- Since array is of fixed size, if we allocate more memory than requirement then the memory space will be wasted.
+And if we allocate       less memory than requirement, then it will create problem.
+- The elements of array are stored in consecutive memory locations.
+So insertions and deletions are very difficult and time consuming.
-- Can only hold similar tyhpe data.
-To overcome this, we use collecetion.
+- Can only hold similar type of data.
+To overcome this, we use collection framework.

 ## Declaration
         int[] x;